-The University recognizes that personal circumstances may necessitate that an employee focus their attention outside the workplace for short periods of time.
-For this reason, departments may consider requests from employees to take an unpaid personal leave of absence.
-Regular full-time or part-time employees who have completed three years of continuous employment are eligible.
+The University recognizes that personal circumstances may necessitate that staff focus their attention outside the workplace for short periods of time.
+For this reason, departments may consider requests from staff to take an unpaid personal leave of absence.
+Regular full-time or part-time staff who have completed three years of continuous employment are eligible.

 Duration and Approval of Leaves

 Leaves may be granted up to a maximum of 12 months.
 Departmental approval of a personal leave is based upon operational issues, availability of replacements, the nature of the request, and job performance.

 |Length of Leave||Approval Process|

 |One month to 12 months||At department’s discretion in consultation with the Office of Human Resources|